robroskie/BrainYard-II/readme.md

     tokens = get_lemma(tokens)
   ```

-Then we create create a dictionary for the text tokens and save it so that it can be reused:
+Then we create a dictionary for the text tokens and save it so that it can be reused:
   ```sh
 dict = corpora.Dictionary(text_tokens)
 dict.save('dictionary.gensim')